Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Experiments and Results

 \section{Experiments and Results}

-Here we show and discuss the results obtained in the three groups of experiments.
+Here we show and discuss the results obtained in the two groups of experiments.
 Each section presents the results obtained in the relative experiments using the metrics described in Section \ref{exp_setup}.